Being self sufficient is a critical part of cycling etiquette. On the Tour of Ara, its lore.

 FIND OUT MORE VISIT TOUROFARA.CO.ZA

 A journey to challenge all of us.
-For nine days, twelve cyclists will traverse the mostly un-tarred back roads of the central Karoo.
+For nine days, twelve cyclists traversed the mostly un-tarred back roads of the central Karoo.
 Braving +40 degree temperatures, all in opposition to hydraulic fracking in the Karoo.

 Q: What happens when you mix bikes, wine and a bunch of strangers?
 ANS: A whole lot of fun and camaraderie.